shun60s/Harmonic/README.md

 - ema1.py Exponential Moving Average with Half-wave rectification, and smoothing via lpf
 - iir1.py iir butterworth filter
 - mel.py mel-frequency equal shifted list
+- compare_spectrograms1.py main program, compare matching portion of two spectrograms and show its difference
+- in the wav folder, there are used wav files.

 ## analysis of Tube Amplifier Distortion (PC simulation)